 - Why do I keep getting e-mails from the LEAD office?

-If you are receiving e-mails from the LEAD office this means that you are part of our database and that at some point you either registered for LEAD, signed one of our LEAD attendance sheets or were given credit through one of your classes (mostly Prof 100 classes).
+If you are receiving e-mails from the LEAD office this means that you are part of our database and that at some point you registered for LEAD by joining the LEAD page on Campus Connection.

 - I am not receiving e-mails from LEAD and would like to.